Pediatrics (6 weeks)

 - Dawn Croach | (773) 834-0497 | firstname.lastname@example.org

 The Pediatrics clerkship is a six week rotation.
 Three weeks are spent on one or more inpatient units, which could be at Comer Children's Hospital, NorthShore University HealthSystem, or La Rabida Children's Hospital.
-3 days are spent in the General Care Nursery at the University of Chicago, and the remaining two and a half weeks are spent at an outpatient pediatrics office, some of which are off-site.
+Three days are spent in the Mother Baby Unit at the University of Chicago, and the remaining two and a half weeks are spent at an outpatient pediatrics office, some of which are off-site.
 We will send an electronic survey before the start of the rotation asking for location preferences and will try our best to accommodate them.

-Regardless of site, Tuesday or Thursday afternoon are our main teaching days.
+Regardless of site, Tuesday or Thursday and one Wednesday afternoon are our main teaching days.
 We also have an interactive experience at the Smart Museum on observational skills.
 Depending on the site, students are also invited and expected to take part in our resident morning and noon conferences.

 70 percent of a student’s grade is comprised of their faculty evaluations on the outpatient, inpatient and general care nursery.
-Attendings evaluate the student in several areas, including medical knowledge, proficiency in the history and physical exam, the quality of their written and oral presentation skills, clinical reasoning, communication and professionalism.
+Attending’s evaluate the student in several areas, including medical knowledge; proficiency in the history and physical exam; history gathering; communication of clinical data; interpersonal communication skills; practice based learning and improvement; inter-professional collaboration; teamwork; health promotion and prevention and professionalism.
 25 percent of the grade is based on their performance on the Shelf Exam, and 5 percent of the grade is comprised of their demonstrated professionalism skills including completion of their Procedure encounter log on a timely basis.

 - To learn to perform a pediatric-specific history and physical in both inpatient and outpatient settings for all ages: newborn, toddler, school-age and adolescent.

 - To learn child growth and development from birth through adolescence.

-- To become familiar with working within a family structure with you patients.
+- To become familiar with working within a family structure with your patients.

 - To learn about the common childhood illnesses and disorders, how to evaluate them, and how to treat them.